ActiDoo/gamification-engine/docs/concepts/index.rst

 The storage of these values can be grouped by day, month or year to save storage.
 Note that if you want to specify time-based rules like "event X occurs Y times in the last 14 days", you may not group the values by month or year.

-In addition to integers, the application can also set keys to model application-specific data.
+In addition to integers, the application can also add additional keys to the variables to model application-specific data.

 Goals
 =====